s9jenny/handson/README.md

 # hands on

+## Please documents each steps of this project.

 #### Store all your code to github and configure the s3 backend to store your terraform state file

 # Instructions for Students: Create a cluster and Deploy EC2 with Terraform and Set up Jenkins and SonarQube for CI/CD